cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   be compiled with VS2005 (VC++ v8.0).
   The WPF version CrypTool 2.0 will be build with VS2005 or VS2007.

-- The following code changes have been necessary, to make CrypTool runable under Windows Vista:
+- The following code changes have been necessary to make CrypTool executable under Windows Vista:
-  - ShellExecute using "NULL" instead of "open" as 2nd parameter and explicitely mention the user starting the program.
+  - ShellExecute using "NULL" instead of "open" as 2nd parameter, and explicitly mention the user starting the program.

 - The editors used for text and binary are open-source:
   * Hex editor / Hex control / HexView:
     Link: http://www.codeguru.com/Cpp/controls/controls/article.php/c5287
     Added: - Insertion and copying distinguishes between ASCII and hex coding.
+              - If you copy text, you'll be asked whether the marked text should be put into the clipboard coded as text or as hex.
+              - If you insert and the clipboard contains only hex characters (an even number of them): whether to interpret this as hex or as ASCII characters.
-           - Search and replace within hex documents.
+           - Search and replace within hex documents (but without hex nulls).
   * Text editor:
     Link: http://scintilla.sourceforge.net/ScintillaDownload.html
     Added: - You can highlight, which characters belong to the actual alphabet.
-           - Search and Replace now supports regular expressions. xxxxxxxxxx
+           - Search and Replace now supports regular expressions.

 - From 1.4.10 NSIS is used as installation tool
   (see http://nsis.sourceforge.net/Main_Page).